The complete guide how to choose a paramotor

 Now this is a complicated task.
 No, paramotors are not same by far!
 There are big differences.

-I will try to give you unbiased comparison (no, the SCOUT will not always be a winner).
-I will try to give my honest advice.
+We will try to give you unbiased comparison (no, the SCOUT will not always be a winner) and to give honest advice on how to choose a paramotor!

 Most beginners start with the engine because it is easy to compare the numbers but this is by far not the most important thing.
 Experienced pilots know that there are huge differences in how the paramotor feels when you fly it.
 This is determined by paramotor geometry and plenty of small details, while not all of them are possible to measure.
 As a beginner you may not be able to decide upon this but get different opinions.
 The brand your instructor is dealer of may not be always be the best for you.

-List of paramotor features/aspects you should consider when buying a paramotor:
+List of paramotor features/aspects you should consider when choosing a paramotor:

 – How much power do you need?